markmoxon/elite-source-code-6502-second-processor/README.md

 fc481d3e   1024  fc481d3e   1024   Yes   WORDS.bin
 ```

-All the compiled binaries match the originals, so we know we are producing the same final game as the release version.
+All the compiled binaries match the originals, so we know we are producing the same final game as the SNG45 variant.

 ### Log files

 During compilation, details of every step are output in a file called `compile.txt` in the `3-assembled-output` folder.
 If you have problems, it might come in handy, and it's a great reference if you need to know the addresses of labels and variables for debugging (or just snooping around).

-## Building different releases of 6502 Second Processor Elite
+## Building different variants of 6502 Second Processor Elite

-This repository contains the source code for three different releases of 6502 Second Processor Elite:
+This repository contains the source code for three different variants of 6502 Second Processor Elite:

-* The official SNG45 Acornsoft release, which was the first appearence of 6502 Second Processor Elite, and the one included on all subsequent discs
+* The Acornsoft SNG45 release, which was the first appearence of 6502 Second Processor Elite, and the one included on all subsequent discs

-* The game produced by the source disc from Ian Bell's personal website, which was never released
+* The variant produced by the source disc from Ian Bell's personal website, which was never released

 * The Executive version from Ian Bell's personal website, which was also never released

-By default the build process builds the SNG45 release, but you can build a specified release using the `release=` build parameter.
+By default the build process builds the SNG45 variant, but you can build a specified variant using the `variant=` build parameter.

-### Building the SNG45 release
+### Building the SNG45 variant

-You can add `release=sng45` to produce the `elite-6502sp-sng45.ssd` file that contains the SNG45 release, though that's the default value so it isn't necessary.
+You can add `variant=sng45` to produce the `elite-6502sp-sng45.ssd` file that contains the SNG45 variant, though that's the default value so it isn't necessary.

 The verification checksums for this version are shown above.

-### Building the source disc release
+### Building the source disc variant

-You can build the source disc release by appending `release=source-disc` to the `make` command, like this on Windows:
+You can build the source disc variant by appending `variant=source-disc` to the `make` command, like this on Windows:

 ```
-make.bat encrypt verify release=source-disc
+make.bat encrypt verify variant=source-disc
 ```

 or this on a Mac or Linux:

 ```
-make encrypt verify release=source-disc
+make encrypt verify variant=source-disc
 ```

-This will produce a file called `elite-6502sp-from-source-disc.ssd` in the `5-compiled-game-discs` folder that contains the source disc release.
+This will produce a file called `elite-6502sp-from-source-disc.ssd` in the `5-compiled-game-discs` folder that contains the source disc variant.

 The verification checksums for this version are as follows:

 ```
-Results for release: source-disc
+Results for variant: source-disc
 [--originals--]  [---output----]
 Checksum   Size  Checksum   Size  Match  Filename
 -----------------------------------------------------------